rdbeach/JsonQuery/README.md

 JsonQuery
 =====

-A Gson extension that makes the conversion between JSON and Java easier.
+A Gson extension that makes manipulating JSON in Java easier.

 ## Implementaion Notes